subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 MobileNet belongs to the same category of architectures as Xception, since it uses Depthwise Separable Convolutions to bring down the parameter count.
 The motivation behind MobileNet was to come up with a design that could be deployed in real world applications such as robotics, self-driving car and augmented reality.
 These involve tasks need to be carried out in a timely fashion on a computationally limited platform with small low latency models.

-The MobileNet architecture is defined in Table 1 (note that a filter shape of $1\times\times 1\times 128\times 256$ denotes a $1\times 1$ filter with 128 Activation Maps in the input layer and 256 Activation Maps in the output layer).
+The MobileNet architecture is defined in Figure 43 (note that a filter shape of $1\times\times 1\times 128\times 256$ denotes a $1\times 1$ filter with 128 Activation Maps in the input layer and 256 Activation Maps in the output layer).
 All layers are followed by a batchnorm and ReLU nonlinearity with the exception of the final fully connected layer which has no nonlinearity and feeds into a softmax layer for classification.
 A final average pooling reduces the spatial resolution to 1 before the fully connected layer.
 Counting depthwise and pointwise convolutions as separate layers, MobileNet has 28 layers.
-As Table **ConvNetPerformance** shows, this results in a model with the smallest number of parameters, with some decrease in accuracy.
+As the Table in Figure 26 shows, this results in a model with the smallest number of parameters, with some decrease in accuracy.

 ## Visualizing ConvNets